ovh/docs/pages/platform/kubernetes-k8s/node-pools-crd/guide.en-asia.md

 ## Editing the node pool size

-To upsize or downsize your node pool, you can use simply edit the YAML file and re-apply it.
+To upsize or downsize your node pool, you can simply edit the YAML file and re-apply it.
 For example, raise the `desiredNodes` to 5 in `new-nodepool.yaml` and apply the file:

 <pre class="console"><code>$ kubectl apply -f new-nodepool.yaml